-Section 39.4 The Human Resources Department shall make all determinations of the qualifications of the applicants applying for promotion.
+Section 39.3 The Human Resources Department shall make all determinations of the qualifications of the applicants applying for promotion.
 Promotion shall be defined as a change in employment status resulting from the internal promotional process.
 This shall include transfers to positions of a higher or lower grade, as well as transfers within the same grade.
 The Personnel Director or designee shall certify at least three (3) of the most qualified applicants if at least three (3) apply and are qualified.

-Section 39.5 The appointing authority may select or reject any of the applicants certified; however, any selection shall be made only upon an objective review of the qualifications of all the applicants certified for promotion.
-The certified candidates shall receive written notification from the appointing authority within one (1) week of a decision stating that the employee has either been selected or not selected for the subject position.
-If the employee believes the reason(s) unjust, the employee may appeal the rejection through the Merit Grievance procedure according to Personnel Policies and Procedures 127.
+Section 39.4 The appointing authority may select or reject any of the applicants certified; however, any selection shall be made only upon an objective review of the qualifications of all the applicants certified for promotion.
+The certified candidates shall receive written notification from the appointing authority within ten (10) days after the selection decision has been made stating that the employee has either been selected or not selected for the subject position.
+If the employee believes the reason(s) unjust, the employee may appeal the rejection through the Merit Grievance procedure according to Personnel Policies and Procedures 121.

-Section 39.6 Upon promotion to a higher classification or upon transfer within the bargaining unit, an employee shall be on probation for a period not to exceed ninety (90) calendar days.
-If an employee desires to return to his/her previous position within the probationary period, the employee may request this return, in writing, to his/her supervisor and the Human Resources Director for a decision.
-The appointing authority may elect to return the employee to his/her previous position at any time during the ninety (90) day period.
-An applicant who does not meet the eligibility criteria in Section 39.9 may be considered as an external candidate for the vacancy if approved by the Personnel Director and the employee's current appointing authority.
-Probationary periods for promotion or transfer to classifications excluded from the bargaining unit shall not be subject to the provisions of the Agreement, but shall be covered by the provisions of the Personnel Policies and Procedures.
+Section 39.5 Upon promotion to a higher classification or upon transfer within the bargaining unit, an employee shall be on probation for a period not to exceed ninety (90) calendar days provided the employee has not been on an extended leave of eighty (80) hours or more during the probationary period.
+If an employee desires to return to his/hertheir previous position within the probationary period, the employee may request this return, in writing, to his/hertheir supervisor and the Human Resources DirectorPersonnel Director for a decision.
+The appointing authority may elect to return the employee to his/hertheir previous position at any time during the ninety (90) day period if the position is available.
+If the position is not available, the employee is subject to the provisions of PPPM Section

+114.2.
+Probationary periods for promotion or transfer to classifications excluded from the bargaining unit shall not be subject to the provisions of the Agreement but shall be covered by the provisions of the Personnel Policies and Procedures Section 100.

-Section 39.7 Promotional consideration for classifications excluded from the bargaining unit shall not be subject to the provisions of this Agreement, but shall be covered by provisions of the Personnel Policies and Procedures Manual.
+Section 39.6 Promotional consideration for classifications excluded from the bargaining unit shall not be subject to the provisions of this Agreement but shall be covered by provisions of the Personnel Policies and Procedures Manual.

-Section 39.8 Employees who are not covered by this Agreement and who request promotion into a classification included in the bargaining unit shall be given the same promotional consideration as set forth in this Article.
+Section 39.7 Employees who are not covered by this Agreement and who request promotion into a classification included in the bargaining unit shall be given the same promotional consideration as set forth in this Article.

-Section 39.9 An employee shall be ineligible to apply for promotional consideration until he has completed six (6) months of continuous employment with the City of Tulsa after initial appointment.
+Section 39.8 An employee shall be ineligible to apply for promotional consideration until he has completed six (6) months of continuous employment with the City of Tulsa after initial appointment.
+An applicant who has not completed six (6) months of employment may be considered as an external candidate for the vacancy if approved by the Personnel Director and the employee's current appointing authority.

-Section 39.10 An employee shall not be eligible for promotion or progression until six(6) months after receipt of a written reprimand and after one (1) year after suspension, vacation reduction, or demotion.
+Section 39.9 An employee shall not be eligible for promotion or progression until six(6) months after receipt of a written reprimand and after one (1) year after suspension, vacation reduction, or demotion.

-Section 39.11 When a vacancy has been advertised for promotion, employees in the same classification are eligible to apply for the position through the promotional process provided that the vacancy is in a different department from that of the employee.
+Section 39.10 When a vacancy has been advertised for promotion, employees in the same classification are eligible to apply for the position through the promotional process provided that the vacancy is in a different department from that of the employee.